-Personally, I would find it difficult to function without it.
-Stress is pressure, and pressure is tension, and tension leads a creative to push for a breakthrough.”
+Personally, I would find it difficult to function without stress.
+Stress is pressure, and pressure is tension, and tension leads a creative to push for a breakthrough.